UIUpdated April 28, 2026

 Button

 Action button component used across PyColors UI, built on shadcn/ui.
-Includes variants, sizes, and best practices.
+Includes variants, sizes, accessibility, and product usage rules.

 import { Button } from "@pycolors/ui";